-Tom Daley: Olympian Comes Clean About Nude Snaps On Web To Fans And To Fiance Dustin Lance Black
+Tom Daley: Olympian Comes Clean About Nude Snaps On Web To Fans And To Fiance, Dustin Lance Black

 English diver Tom Daley is the latest male celebrity to find himself in a nude photo leak scandal.

-After several purported X-rated snaps of the 22-year-old Olympian y turned up online on Friday, the openly gay athlete publicly shared that the origin of the pictures came during a time when he and his fiancé, film director Dustin Lance Black, decided to temporarily halt their relationship due to their busy schedules.
+After several purported X-rated snaps of the 22-year-old Olympian turned up online on Friday, the openly gay athlete publicly shared that the origin of the pictures came during a time when he and his fiance, film director Dustin Lance Black, decided to temporarily halt their relationship due to their busy schedules.

 “It was the distance,” Daley explained to The Sun, “[but] it’s not like I actually met up with anyone.
 I’m 22 years old, and if you talk to someone through social media, it is what it is.
 It was nothing more than that.”